sports nutrition

 What is the best pre-game meal for hockey?
 And when to have it?

-Ice Hockey Rink (Image Source: iStock)
+Ice Hockey Rink and Healthy Meal Fuel (Image Source: iStock)

 A: I spent 14 seasons working with the Ottawa Senators hockey organization and have worked with hundreds of pro hockey players.
-One of the key things I have found is that EVERYONE IS DIFFERENT and what works best for one player, won’t be the best for another.
+One of the key things I have found is that EVERYONE IS DIFFERENT when it comes to how to fuel for a hockey game.
+What works best for one player, won’t be the best for another.
 For example, there are players that find that rice gives their legs better energy compared to pasta and others that have had pasta every pre-game meal for as long as they can remember!

-WHAT TO EAT: There are so many factors that go into deciding what to eat before a game.
-FIRST and most important - what works well for YOU and ALWAYS a new pre-game meal idea on a practice day first to see how you feel.
+There are many factors to consider when choosing what to eat before a game.
+The most important one is this: stick with what works best for you.
+If you want to try a new pre-game meal, make sure to test it on a practice day first so you can see how your body responds.

 Pregame Meal Ideas